OCA/connector/connector/doc/guides/overview.rst

 Events are hooks in OpenERP on which we can plug some actions.
 They are based on an Observer pattern.

-The basic idea is to declare an event, for instance `on_record_create`.
+The basic idea is to declare an :py:class:`~connector.event.Event`, for instance `on_record_create`.
-Then each connector is able to subscribe one or many function on it.
-The creation of a record should fire `on_record_create`, and that will trigger all the subscribed functions.
+Then each connector has the ability to subscribe one or many function on it.
+The creation of a record should fire `on_record_create`, which will trigger all the subscribed functions.

-We must be able to:
+From the connectors, we are able to:

 * register a new function on an event
 * unregister a function from an event